The eight fastest balls ever bowled in international cricket

 “Andrew Flintoff had been the last England bowler to reach 95mph, a number Wood hovered around throughout his thrilling, game-breaking pre-tea burst.”

-Does Wood crack the top seven fastest balls of all time?
+Does Wood crack the top eight fastest balls of all time?
 (Spoiler alert, he definitely doesn’t)….

 Mitchell Johnson bowled several memorable spells during the 2013/14 Ashes series, and he certainly had the English batsmen running scared.
 It was somewhat of a redemption narrative, though it never got any better after that.